 Suction?
 PEP?
 Percussion?
 Oscillation?
 Cough assist?
-With an array of airway clearance therapy options available for respiratory therapists, how do RTs choose the right method for the job?
+With an array of airway clearance therapies available for respiratory therapists, how do RTs choose the right method for the job?

 BY Bill Pruitt, MBA, RRT, CPFT, AE-C, FAARC